Du Yun

-Du Yun (traditional Chinese: 杜韻, simplified Chinese: 杜韵) is a Chinese-born American composer, performer, vocalist and performance artist.
+Du Yun (traditional Chinese: 杜韻, simplified Chinese: 杜韵) is a Chinese-born American composer, performer, musician and performance artist.
 She won the 2017 Pulitzer Prize for Music for her opera Angel's Bone, with libretto by Royce Vavrek.
-She was a 2018 Guggenheim Fellow.
 Du Yun was named as one of the 38 Great Immigrants by the Carnegie Corporation of New York in 2018, and received a 2019 Grammy nomination in the category of Best Classical Contemporary Composition for her work Air Glow.
 In its decade review, UK's Classic FM listed Du Yun's winning of the Pulitzer as No. 6 in "10 ways the 2010s changed classical music forever."
 Rolling Stone Italia named her as one of the women composers who defined the 2010s.
+In 2024, Du Yun was elected to the American Academy of Arts and Sciences.

 Early life and education

 Du Yun was born in Shanghai, China.
 She began studying piano at the age of four, attending the primary school Shanghai Conservatory of Music for piano.
 She studied composition at the middle school Shanghai Conservatory of Music with Deng Erbo.
-Du Yun later moved to the United States and graduated from the Oberlin Conservatory of Music with a Bachelor of Music degree in composition, under Randolph Coleman, and received a Ph.D. in music composition from Harvard University with Bernard Rands and Mario Davidovsky.
+Du Yun later went to the United States for college and graduated from the Oberlin Conservatory of Music with a Bachelor of Music degree in composition, under Randolph Coleman, and received a Ph.D. in music composition from Harvard University with Bernard Rands and Mario Davidovsky.

 On her earlier years growing up in Shanghai, Du Yun recounted, in her contribution to WQXR, that neither of her parents went to college and both were factory workers in China.

-When Du Yun studied in junior high school in Shanghai, she collected cassette tapes from singer Faye Wong, Chen Sheng, Dou Wei, Pink Floyd and Michael Jackson.
-She counts Dou Wei and Faye Wong as among the Chinese pop musicians who have had the most influence on her musical life.
+When Du Yun studied in junior high school in Shanghai, she collected cassette tapes from singer Faye Wong, Chen Sheng, Dou Wei, Pink Floyd and Sinéad O'Connor.
+She counts Dou Wei and Faye Wong among the Chinese pop musicians who have had the most influence on her musical life.
 She credits filmmakers Wong Kar-Wai and Quentin Tarantino as some of the major influences on her style.

 When she studied in high school, she spent pocket money on CDs that had impactful covers.
 Pink Floyd, Cocteau Twins, Björk, Sinead O'Connor, and Kraftwerk entered her world all at once.
-She indulged in Krautrock, and psychedelic rock.
+She indulged in Krautrock and psychedelic rock.

 During her first year of college, British band Portishead released a new album, and Du Yun fell into the world of trip hop.
 Her psychedelic style was later used in many of her works, and in 2012, she released her first studio album, Shark in You, which featured a variety of styles, from experimental dance music to cabaret and jazz electronic music.

-Director Stan Lai has collaborated with Du Yun twice.
-He said her music not only has the background of classical music, but also is multifaceted, influenced by pop and folk music.